Data-Dunkers/lessons/glossary.md

 ## `pd.read_csv()`

 Reads a CSV file and loads it into a pandas DataFrame.
 You use this function to bring external data—such as NBA stats—into your notebook so you can sort, filter, and analyze it.

+## plotly.express

+A Python library used to create interactive charts such as scatter plots, bar charts, and histograms.
+It allows you to hover over points, zoom in, and explore data visually with only a few lines of code.

+## scatter plot

+A chart that shows individual data points on a graph using two numerical variables.
+Each point represents one row of data—such as a single player—so you can see patterns, clusters, and outliers based on how the points are positioned.